swaggyP36000/local-show-tracker/README.md

 # local-show-tracker
 [Theory] A python-made GUI that helps you locally keep track of your watch progress on TV shows that are terribly mapped by TraktTV, or other tracking services.

+What does the Refresh button do?
+Your guess is as good as mine...

 **THIS SCRIPT IS THE PRODUCT OF MULTIPLE LLM'S**<br/><br/>
 While it is not malicious (you can view the code yourself before you choose to run it), it is buggy, and I take no responsibility for that.
 This is a baseline, at best.
 At worst, a pleasant disaster :)